Trail Guidelines and Etiquette

 Dogs on Trails

-Park City has a reputation for being a dog-friendly community that often turns a blind eye to the off-leash dogs of responsible dog owners, but there are enforceable leash laws in Summit County.
-The off-leash privilege is, technically, illegal, but has been tolerated by the community because most dog owners are responsible and courteous.
-In high-use areas such as Round Valley, the privilege is being threatened because of incidents involving poor judgment – or outright disrespect – on the part of just a few dog owners.
+Park City has a reputation for being a dog-friendly community, but there are enforceable leash laws in Summit County.
+In off-leash areas such as Round Valley, the privilege is being threatened because of incidents involving poor judgment – or outright disrespect – on the part of just a few dog owners.

 Dogs on Trails